sfncook/cryptosusu/README.md

 # Testing
 We use [Truffle](https://truffleframework.com/docs/getting_started/testing) to test the contract.

-To run all tests w/out coverage:
+To run all tests first launch [Ganache](https://truffleframework.com/ganache), then:
 ```console
 $ truffle test
 Using network 'development'.